sky background

 The Gallery has the following collecting priorities:

-• Collect art and artefacts relating to Woodstock artist Florence Carlyle.
+• Art, artifacts, and archival materials relating to Woodstock artist Florence Carlyle and her contemporaries.

 Additional Guidelines